reki2000/llm-deck/README.md

 1. First, enter your API keys in the "credential" field.

-   **Your information will be stored ONLY in your browser's cookie.
-Avoid using untrusted hosts.**
+   **Your information will be stored ONLY in your browser's localStorage and will NEVER be sent to the host.
+However, avoid using untrusted hosts.**
   - GPT4(OpenAI): OPENAI_API_KEY
   - Gemini(Google): ACCESS_KEY
   - Claude(AWS Bedrock): AWS_REGION:AWS_ACCESS_KEY_ID:AWS_SECRET_ACCESS_KEY (colon separeted)